Your true Salesforce 3-year cost.

 Edition, users, every add-on, MuleSoft, sandboxes, admin/dev, the 12% annual uplift — most TCOs miss half of these.
 Fourteen probing questions.
 Output: realistic 3-year total + rebuild-vs-renegotiate verdict if the math has tipped.
-The 8-page memo includes the renewal-negotiation playbook + custom-CRM build comparison.
+The full memo includes the renewal-negotiation playbook + custom-CRM build comparison.

 Per-user license cost from Salesforce 2026 list pricing per edition.
 Add-ons (Marketing Cloud, CPQ, Field Service, Einstein, MuleSoft) layered with 2026 typical contract economics.
 Admin/dev FTE cost based on size band (small orgs: 0.5 FTE; large: 3-8 FTE blended).
 Annual uplift defaults to 12% (typical post-renewal).
 Rebuild comparison uses Allied BizTech custom-CRM productized pricing on AI-paired delivery.